colelarsen/YugiohCSVScraper/README.md

 - Make sure to end all filepaths with a `\` Example: `C:\Users\colea\Downloads\Yugioh\CSV\`
 - The program will ask you for the csv file name, provide just the file name without the .csv
 - The program will ask you for the folder name.
 It will look in the provided folder location for a folder with the name you enter, it will save the jpgs to the folder name you provide.
+- If a card downloads with a weird image it means the name was spelled wrong.

 ### Notes on Command Prompt
 1. Command Prompt uses ``cd folderName`` to move into a folder and ``cd ..`` to move out of a folder.